thecodingdoc/neep/paper/paper.md

 # Summary

-When conducting survival analysis for molecular expression, a researcher has two options: Cox-PH (CPH) or Kaplan-Meier (KM).
+When conducting survival analysis for molecular expression, a researcher has two main options: Cox-Proportional Hazards (CPH) or Kaplan-Meier (KM).
 CPH uses regression to calculate the survival-significance of each expression vector.
 It has two assumptions that are frequently violated in cancer research.
 First, CPH assumes that the censoring mechanism is not associated with patient survival.